 Read this one east (R) to west (L).

-race he's doing July 10.
-I crewed with the camper, not an easy thing to
+doing July 10.
+I crewed with the camper, not an easy thing to do with a

 TRAFFIC & ROAD CONDITIONS: light traffic between towns; moderate